Mental Health Awareness Week - 10-16 May 2021

 Borlase embraces Mental Health Awareness Week with theme of 'Nature'

-Starting the conversation around mental health
+*Discussions around mental health

 *Signposting to useful organisations

-Safe space to ask questions
+*A safe space to ask questions

-Build support networks with the school and other parents/families
+*The opportunity to build support networks with the school and other parents/families